The Incident Management Team (IMT), consisting of members from Student Affairs, University

 Emergency Manager summarizes the results of the evacuation drills for each building

 and forwards a report to each Building Safety Coordinator (BSC).
-To see the evacuation
+See evacuation results for different buildings.

 In coordination with campus building evacuation drills, campuses will publish their